bretso25/-IT2030BretAllison/Week 7 Lab/readme.md

 - line 15 <lable>@ViewBag.Fifteem.ToString("c2")</label>
 - line 6  <div asp-validation-summary="All"></div>
 <br>Both of these errors refer to the Index.cshtml file</br>
-<br>The Index.cshtml file has a couple spelling errors:
+<br>The Index.cshtml file has a couple other spelling errors:
 -       <label>@ViewBag.**Twety**.ToString("c2")</label>
 -        <label>@ViewBag.**TwentyFeve**.ToString("c2")</label>

+<br>I set a breakpoint at the var tip = MealCost.Value * percent; and saw that the calculation was dividing the percent instead of multiplying.
+I changed the line var tip = MealCost.Value **/** percent; to var tip = MealCost.Value * percent;
 <br>The css error was easy enough to fix using Developer Tools on chrome.
 I use this quite a bit with my current job.
 We just needed to correct **widht** to **width**